Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Best practices for managing files over SFTP with PowerShell

-• Start with the basics: If you’re new to using PowerShell for SFTP, Damdiyal suggests starting with the fundamentals.
+• Start with the basics: Beginners should focus on foundational skills.
 “Learn the fundamentals of PowerShell, like cmdlet syntax and script creation,” Damdiyal recommended.
 “Begin with simple tasks, such as uploading a file, to build confidence before tackling complex workflows.”

 • Prioritize security: Damdiyal stressed the importance of protecting sensitive credentials.
 “Use PowerShell’s secure mechanisms, like encrypted credential storage or the Get-Credential cmdlet, to protect your login information,” Damdiyal advised.
 Similarly, Arulpiragasam cautioned against saving usernames and passwords directly in scripts.
 “Instead, use secure methods like Get-Credential or encrypted credential files,” Arulpiragasam advised.

-• Focus on testing and error handling: Damdiyal noted that testing scripts in a controlled environment to identify potential errors or issues is crucial.
+• Focus on testing and error handling: Validation is key to preventing data loss.
+Damdiyal noted that testing scripts in a controlled environment to identify potential errors or issues is crucial.
 Similarly, Arulpiragasam emphasized the importance of small-scale testing.
 “Running scripts on large, production-level data without testing on a smaller scale can result in errors or data loss,” Arulpiragasam explained.
 “So, you should always test on smaller datasets first.”

-• Implement file logging.
-Damdiyal stressed that logging is vital.
+• Implement file logging: Keep a record of every transaction.
 “Incorporate logging for all file operations, whether downloading, uploading or deleting,” Damdiyal advised.
 “Logs help maintain an audit trail and simplify troubleshooting in case of errors.”

 Did you find this content helpful?